zithokamvalethu/lethu.github.io/_posts/2021-08-20-Day summary.md

 # CONCLUSION
-I will finish my poroject and do the rest of the Free code camp challenges when I come back on Monday.
+I will finish my project and do the rest of the Free code camp challenges when I come back on Monday.